-Most children with epilepsy take AEDs to prevent seizures (see page 7).
-AEDs are usually taken once a day, or twice a day with a 12 hour interval, which usually means this happens outside school hours.
+Most children with epilepsy take ASM to prevent seizures (see page 7).
+ASMs are usually taken once a day, or twice a day with a 12 hour interval, which usually means this happens outside school hours.

-If a child needs to take AEDs at school, having their own healthcare plan means that their medication can be managed and given effectively.
+If a child needs to take ASM at school, having their own healthcare plan means that their medication can be managed and given effectively.
 This plan needs to be arranged by the school and agreed with the school's governing body and the child's family.

-Sample healthcare plans, and forms relating to giving medication at school, can be downloaded as part of the Department for Education (DfE) guidance on 'Supporting pupils with medical conditions at school'.
+Sample healthcare plans, and forms relating to giving medication at school, can be downloaded from the government website.